olliw42/mLRS-docu/docs/CRSF.md

   </tbody>
 </table>

-Note: 'y' refers to the MAVLink stream number of the serial port, which is usually different to 'x' in SERIALx
+Note: When configuring SRy parameters, 'y' does not necessarily correspond to the serial port number but to the count of serial ports set to MAVLink.
+Here is an example with MAVLink on serial ports 0 and 3:

+- Serial 0: SR0_
+- Serial 3: SR1_

 ### CRSF Receiver